 Are there any topics in particular you’d like us to cover?
 Have you seen a new journal article that you would like to be discussed?
 If you’re working on any relevant areas and you’re willing to share your expertise, please do get in touch.
 The scientific community plays a crucial role in the battle against COVID-19 – we want to raise your voice.

 COVID-19 vaccine conversations: discovering your path to effective public engagement - Dr Viki Male, Dr Zania Stamataki, Professor Danny Altmann and Dr Mohammad Alhadj Ali.
 Thursday 25 March 2021.
 View the live recording.

 The immunology of COVID-19 vaccines: webinar for healthcare workers to engage with ethnic minority communities - Dr Donald Palmer and Dr Dammy Pinheiro.
 Monday 15 March 2021.
-A recorded version of the live webinar will be available shortly.
+View the live recording.

 The immunology of COVID-19 vaccines: a webinar for healthcare workers - Dr Emma Chambers and Dr Brian Ferguson, Tuesday 2 February 2021.
 View the live recording.

 COVID-19 vaccine conversations: effective ways of engaging with the public - Professor Sheena Cruickshank and Dr Matt Morgan, Friday 18 December 2020.
 View the live recording.